-As of this report date, Heqin did not make any repayment.
-No profits will be allocated and distributed before the full repayment of the borrowing.
-After Heqin pays in full the borrowing amount, Guozhong Times and Heqin will distribute from the profits of sale of Face Recognition Payment Processing equipment and related technical support at 30% and 70% of the net income, respectively.
+No profits will be allocated and distributed before full repayment of the borrowing.
+After Heqin pays in full the borrowing, Guozhong Times and Heqin will distribute profits of sale of Face Recognition Payment Processing equipment and related technical support at 30% and 70% of the net income, respectively.
 The profit allocation for the sale of other products of the Company are to be negotiated.
 Heqin will receive certain stock reward when it reaches the preset sales target under the performance compensation mechanism.

-In addition, at September 30, 2020, the Company prepaid \$105,258 for goods to be purchased from Heqin.
-At June 30, 2020, the Company prepaid \$101,252 for goods to be purchased from Heqin.
+In addition, at June 30, 2020, the Company prepaid \$101,252 for goods to be purchased from Heqin, which was received during the six months ended December 31, 2020.